 *Caution: pink peppercorns are from the same family as cashews and pistachios and can cause allergic reactions in people sensitive to tree nuts.

-This is a quick pickle and you can use the onions in as little as a few hours.
+Because this is a quick pickle you can use the onions in as little as a few hours.
 They’ll keep in the refrigerator for at least a month.
 The photo below was taken as I pulled the onions out of the fridge a month later ~ they’re just as pretty, and as crunchy ~ as when I made them.

 TIP: You can use cheap white vinegar, rice wine vinegar, or any other pale vinegar for these pickles, but I like to use my O Olive Oil Champagne Vinegar, it has a wonderful delicate flavor.
 I’ll re-use the pickling liquid once my onions are gone, so it won’t go to waste.
 I can also use the leftover pickling liquid in salad dressings.